 Getting to the Arcata Community Forest

 The Arcata Ridge Trail (PDF) shows the completed project that provides recreational users with a 4.5 mile long regional trail that links the northern and southern portions of Arcata.
 The northern trail head of the Arcata Ridge Trail is located on West End Road, east of St. Louis Road and the freeway overpass.
-The Ridge Trail continues south past California Avenue, through the heart of the Community Forest, east of Humboldt State University and Redwood Park.
+The Ridge Trail continues south past California Avenue, through the heart of the Community Forest, east of Cal Poly Humboldt and Redwood Park.
 The final stage of the Arcata Ridge Trail project is a crossing at Fickle Hill Road that links the existing Community Forest trails with the Sunny Brae Tract of the Community Forest to the south, shown in the Sunny Brae Forest Trails Map (PDF).
 Click here for a printable version of the Arcata Ridge Trail map, separated into three 8.5" x 11" segments.

 For more maps of Arcata, visit the Maps/GIS webpage.